 An estimated 5.7 million people were forced to abandon their homes between 1979 and 1992.
 Of those who fled, about 4 million were internally displaced.
 The remaining 1.7 million crossed Mozambique's borders and became international refugees in Tanzania, Zambia, Malawi Zimbabwe, and South Africa.
-It is believed that up to 350 000 Mozambicans, predominantly from Gaza and Maputo provinces, sought refuge in South Africa, with about 250 000 settling in Gazankulu, and the remaining 100 000 going to Johannesburg and other South African cities.
+It is believed that up to 350,000 Mozambicans, predominantly from Gaza and Maputo provinces, sought refuge in South Africa, with about 250,000 settling in Gazankulu, and the remaining 100,000 going to Johannesburg and other South African cities.
 The historical links with Gazankulu go back to the flight of refugees from successive conflicts in what is today Mozambique in the 1830s, 1860s and 1890s.
 (Steinberg: 2005).
-His comments on their particular status - as being refugees in a complicated and qualified sense, who "never left the invisible but no less powerful boundaries of their Shangana-speaking ethnos" provide an important point of entry for an understanding of some of the integrative mechanisms at work in the context of later, post-conflict, migrations south to Durban.
+His comments on their particular status - as being refugees in a complicated and qualified sense, who "never left the invisible but no less powerful boundaries of their Shangana-speaking ethnos" provide an interesting point of entry for looking at some of the integrative mechanisms at work in the context of later, post-conflict, migrations south to Durban.

 With the ending of the war in Mozambique, and of apartheid in South Africa, and with greater freedom of movement, the number of Mozambican migrants to South Africa's major cities has grown exponentially.
 The more 'traditional' migrants from Southern Africa have been succeeded by waves of new migrants from West, Central and East Africa.
-The field of Migration Studies in South Africa has been developing rapidly, since the country has become a magnet for migrants from all over the continent, and new waves of mobility caused by wars and rural poverty lead to Africans seeking security and a better life to join older-established regional patterns of movement.4 There are a few specific studies dealing with Mozambican migrants, especially to Johannesburg, and some current studies are underway.5 An increase in the volume of cross-border trade and movement has accompanied the opening of South Africa to the rest of the continent.
-As yet there is no study of the activities of Mozambicans in Durban, and it is this gap which this paper seeks to fill, at least in a preliminary way.
+The field of Migration Studies in South Africa has been developing rapidly, since the country has become a magnet for migrants from all over the continent, and new waves of mobility caused by wars and rural poverty led to Africans seeking security and a better life to join older-established regional patterns of movement 13.
+There are a few specific studies dealing with Mozambican migrants, especially to Johannesburg, (Steinberg, 2005) and some current studies are underway14.
+As yet there is no study of the activities of Mozambicans in Durban, and it is this gap which this chapter seeks to fill, at least in a preliminary way.